kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 *(The reckoner zooms in on interlinking tunnel paths and encrypted communication feeds, painting a network of control.)*
 “This is our current position.
 If **NEPTUNE** falls,” he pauses, letting the final slide pulse, “we all fall.”

 _A standing ovation erupts, echoing through the grand chamber.
-The reckoner slowly fades to black, leaving only the emblem of the **7-P Committee** hovering midair like a watchful eye._
+The reckoner slowly fades to black, leaving only the emblem of the **SP Committee** hovering midair like a watchful eye._

 ---